major/major.io/content/posts/2019/bring-back-fedora-beefy-miracle-boot-splash/index.md

 - /2019/12/16/bring-back-fedora-beefy-miracle-boot-splash/
 author: Major Hayden
 date: '2019-12-16'
-images:
-- images/2019-12-16-beefy-miracle.png
+summary: >
-summary: 'Fedora 17''s code name was Beefy Miracle and it had a great mascot.
+  Fedora 17's code name was Beefy Miracle and it had a great mascot.
   You can see it at boot time with a few quick changes.

-  '
 tags:
 - fedora
 - linux
 title: Bring Back Fedora's Beefy Miracle boot splash
 ---

-{{< figure src="/images/2019-12-16-beefy-miracle.png" alt="Beefy miracle" position="center" >}}

 Way back in 2012 when Fedora releases had names, there was one release that many of us in the Fedora community will never forget.
 Fedora 17's [code name]